-- (a) In a disputed case, the presiding officer shall regulate the hearing in a manner that will promote an orderly and prompt resolution. - (b) The presiding officer shall be the agency head, one or more members of the agency head that is a body of individuals, or in the discretion of the agency head, The agency head, or [one or more members of the agency head,] [one or more administrative law judges assigned by the office in accordance with Section 602] [or, unless prohibited by law, one or more persons designated by the agency head], in the discretion of the agency head, may serve as the presiding officer. - (c) An individual who has served as investigator, prosecutor, or advocate at any stage in a disputed case may not serve as a presiding officer or assist or advise any presiding officer in the same proceeding. - (d) An individual who is subject to the authority, direction, or discretion of an individual who has served as [investigator,] prosecutor [,] or advocate at any stage in a disputed case, including investigation, may not serve as presiding officer or assist or advise a presiding officer in the same proceeding. - (e) A presiding officer is subject to disqualification for bias, prejudice, financial interest, or any other cause for which a judge is or may be disqualified.
+- (a) In a disputed case, the presiding officer shall regulate the hearing in a manner that will promote an orderly and prompt resolution. - (b) The presiding officer shall be the agency head, one or more members of the agency head that is a body of individuals, or in the discretion of the agency head, [one or more administrative law judges assigned by the office in accordance with Section 602] [or, unless prohibited by law, one or more persons designated by the agency head], may serve as the presiding officer. - (c) An individual who has served as investigator, prosecutor, or advocate at any stage in a disputed case may not serve as a presiding officer or assist or advise any presiding officer in the same proceeding. - (d) An individual who is subject to the authority, direction, or discretion of an individual who has served as [investigator,] prosecutor [,] or advocate at any stage in a disputed case, including investigation, may not serve as presiding officer or assist or advise a presiding officer in the same proceeding. - (e) A presiding officer is subject to disqualification for bias, prejudice, financial interest, or any other cause for which a judge is or may be disqualified.
 A presiding officer, after making a reasonable inquiry, shall disclose to all parties any known facts that a reasonable person would consider likely to affect the impartiality of the presiding officer in the contested case proceeding, including:

-- (1) a financial or personal interest in the outcome of the contested case proceeding; and(2) an existing or past relationship with any of the parties to the contested case proceeding, their counsel or representatives, or a witness. - (f) Any party may petition for the disqualification of a presiding officer promptly after receipt of notice indicating that the person will preside, or promptly upon discovering facts establishing grounds for disqualification, whichever is later.
-The party requesting Before the taking of evidence at an evidentiary hearing, a party may request the disqualification of the presiding officer mustby fileing a petition that states with particularity the grounds upon which it is claimed that a fair and impartial hearing cannot be accorded, or the applicable rule or canon of practice or ethics that requires disqualification.
+1 (1) a financial or personal interest in the outcome of the contested case 2 proceeding; and

+- (2) an existing or past relationship with any of the parties to the contested case proceeding, their counsel or representatives, or a witness. - (f) Any party may petition for the disqualification of a presiding officer promptly after receipt of notice indicating that the person will preside, or promptly upon discovering facts establishing grounds for disqualification, whichever is later.
+The party requesting the disqualification of the presiding officer must file a petition that states with particularity the grounds upon which it is claimed that a fair and impartial hearing cannot be accorded, or the applicable rule or canon of practice or ethics that requires disqualification.
 If grounds for disqualification are discovered at a time later than the beginning of the taking of evidence, a party must request disqualification promptly after discovery.
-The petition may be denied if the party fails to exercise due diligence in requesting disqualification after discovering grounds for disqualification. - (g) A presiding officer whose disqualification is requested shall determine or the appointing authority, or the Chief Administrative Law Judge determine whether to grant the petition and state facts and reasons for the determination in writing, except as otherwise provided by law, or by determination of the appointing authority if provided by rule.
-Determinations to disqualify or to not disqualify a presiding officer are not immediately subject to judicial review. - (h) If a substitute presiding officer is required, the substitute must be appointed [as required by law, or if no law governs then] by: - (1) the Governor, if the original presiding officer is an elected official; or - (2) the appointing authority, if the original presiding officer is an appointed official.
+The petition may be denied if the party fails to exercise due diligence in requesting disqualification after discovering grounds for disqualification. - (g) A presiding officer whose disqualification is requested shall [or the appointing authority, or the Chief Administrative Law Judge] determine whether to grant the petition and state facts and reasons for the determination in writing, except as otherwise provided by law, or by determination of the appointing authority if provided by rule.
+Determinations to disqualify or to not disqualify a presiding officer are not immediately subject to judicial review. - (h) If a substitute presiding officer is required, the substitute must be appointed [as required by law, or if no law governs then] by: - (1) the Governor, if the original presiding officer is an elected official; or

-(i) The provisions of this section governing disqualification of the presiding officer also govern disqualification of the agency head or other person or body to which the power to hear or decide in the proceeding is delegated.

-(j) Agency heads may continue to participate in the hearing or decision of a contested case notwithstanding grounds for disqualification if required by law
+- 1 (2) the appointing authority, if the original presiding officer is an appointed - 2 official. - 3 (i) The provisions of this section governing disqualification of the presiding officer also - 4 govern disqualification of the agency head or other person or body to which the power to hear or - 5 decide in the proceeding is delegated. - 6 (j) Agency heads may continue to participate in the hearing or decision of a contested - 7 case notwithstanding grounds for disqualification if required by law.